github/semantic/ROADMAP.md

 2. [Semantic diffing on .com](https://github.com/github/semantic-diff/milestones/Dot%20Calm).
 General release of semantic diffs for the supported languages.

+## Q2–Q4 2016

+We will discuss future milestones at the **@github/network-intelligence** minisummit mid-Q1 2016, and document them here at that point.

 ## Ongoing

 - Creation, curation, and cultivation of grammars for semantic diffs.